 There is something very special about this small school.
 It has graduated four governors, corporate presidents across the nation, and professionals in every walk of life.
 Among its alumni are doctors, lawyers, and entrepreneurs who first chose this small school to start their education.

 The College was first accredited by the Middle States Association in 1976, and has offered baccalaureate degrees since 1978.

-1000 students.
 In 1997-98, the College completed the rigorous self-study process for the Accreditation Council for Business Schools and Programs (ACBSP), and in the following year, attained accreditation by the International Assembly for Collegiate Business Education (IACBE).

 Today, Goldey-Beacom College offers undergraduate degrees in psychology, criminal justice, English, economics, and all areas of business.
 The MBA degree is offered with numerous concentrations, along with the Masters in Management, MS in Finance and the MS in Taxation degree.
 Over 2,000 students are enrolled for academic credit at the College.